Cmurilochem/private_qc2/README.md

 python3 -m pip install -e .
 ```

-In this current version, qc2 can perform hybrid quantum-classical calculations using both `Qiskit Nature <https://qiskit.org/ecosystem/nature/>`_ and `PennyLane <https://pennylane.ai/>`_.
+In this current version, qc2 can perform hybrid quantum-classical calculations using both [Qiskit Nature](https://qiskit.org/ecosystem/nature/) and [PennyLane](https://pennylane.ai/).
 However, the latter is an optional dependency.
 To install `Pennylane` and perform automatic testing with it, follow these steps:
 ```console
 git clone git@github.com:qc2nl/qc2.git
 cd qc2